betorvs/sensu-opsgenie-handler/README.md

   -p, --priority string              The OpsGenie Alert Priority, use default from OPSGENIE_PRIORITY env var (default "P3") -r, --region string                The OpsGenie API Region (us or eu), use default from OPSGENIE_REGION env var (default "us")
   -s, --sensuDashboard string        The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
 Use OPSGENIE_SENSU_DASHBOARD.
 Example: http://sensu-dashboard.example.local/c/~/n (default "disabled")
-  -t, --team string                  The OpsGenie Team, use default from OPSGENIE_TEAM env var (default "sre") -w, --withAnnotations              Include the event.metadata.Annotations in details to send to OpsGenie -W, --withLabels                   Include the event.metadata.Labels in details to send to OpsGenie
+  -t, --team string                  The OpsGenie Team, use default from OPSGENIE_TEAM env var -T, --titlePrettify                Remove all -, /, \ and apply strings.Title in message title -w, --withAnnotations              Include the event.metadata.Annotations in details to send to OpsGenie -W, --withLabels                   Include the event.metadata.Labels in details to send to OpsGenie

 Use "sensu-opsgenie-handler [command] --help" for more information about a command.

 ```

 **Note:** Make sure to set the `OPSGENIE_AUTHTOKEN` environment variable for sensitive credentials in production to prevent leaking into system process table.
 Please remember command arguments can be viewed by unprivileged users using commands such as `ps` or `top`.
 The `--auth` argument is provided as an override primarily for testing purposes.